bigdata-ustc/RCD/README.md

 # RCD: Relation Map Driven Cognitive Diagnosis for Intelligent Education Systems

-This is our implementation for the paper:
+This is our implementation for the paper of **RCD: Relation Map Driven Cognitive Diagnosis for Intelligent Education Systems** published on `SIGIR'2021`. [[PDF](https://dl.acm.org/doi/abs/10.1145/3404835.3462932)]

-Weibo Gao, Qi Liu*, Zhenya Huang, Yu Yin, Haoyang Bi, Mu Chun Wang, Jianhui Ma, Shijin Wang, and Yu Su.
-RCD: Relation Map Driven Cognitive Diagnosis for Intelligent Education Systems[C]//Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval.
-2021: 501-510.

-Please cite our SIGIR'21 paper if you use our codes.
+Please cite this paper if you use our codes.
 Thanks!

 ```
 @inproceedings{gao2021rcd,